Wiralo/Ansible-Day1/README.md

 # Ansible-Day1
 First Ansible playbook command sample
-# This first ansible playbook is for learning to executive unix command in local machine
+# This first ansible playbook is for learning to execute unix command in local machine where ansible is installed.

 Step A
 Installations & Environment Setup Steps